-1. Although 370-mode (IBM System/370 architecture) virtual machines are not supported, the 370 Accommodation Facility allows many CMS applications written for 370 virtual machines to run in ESA, XA, and ESA/XC virtual machines.
-For more information about the 370 Accommodation Facility, see z/VM: CP Programming Services.
+1. Although 370-mode (IBM System/370 architecture) virtual machines are not supported, the 370 Accommodation Facility allows many CMS applications written for 370 virtual machines to run in ESA, z/VM supports multiple architectures.

-2. All z/VM virtual machines are type V=V (virtual=virtual), which means the virtual machine's guest real storage is paged into and out of host real storage.
+- XA, and ESA/XC virtual machines.
+For more information about the 370 Accommodation Facility, see z/VM: CP Programming Services. - 2.
+All z/VM virtual machines are type V=V (virtual=virtual), which means the virtual machine's guest real storage is paged into and out of host real storage.